SAP-samples/azure-openai-aicore-cap-api/documentation/01-ai-core-azure-openai-proxy/04-setup-deployment-inference-service.md

 # Setup and Deployment of Inference service in AI Core

 To deploy a proxy (as an inference service), you first need to create a serving configuration.
 It keeps information about which scenario to use, what the parameters and artifacts to use as well as some more metadata like the ID of the AI Scenario.
+Please execute the following steps from the [proxy.ipynb](../../01-ai-core-azure-openai-proxy/proxy.ipynb) to achieve the inference deployment.

 ## Serving Configuration